 Lastly, you’ll want to include details around performance measurement.
 Talk with your client about what success means to them and craft specific measurements that can be used to define success.
 With defined metrics in hand, you can more easily demonstrate to a client how you’ve delivered value and met goals.

-Looking for more tips on how to write a great SOW?
-Download our SOW Guide for simple, step-by-step instructions on creating your own SOW.
+Looking for more tips on how to write a great project Scope of Work?
+Download our SOW Guide for simple, step-by-step instructions on creating your own.